Ambalatharasan/Portfolio-Ambalatharasan/README.md

-PORTFOLIO

-This website (digital resume) portfolio is about myself, and my project details are explained, and the deployed link is also attached.
+Portfolio Website
+Welcome to my Portfolio Website, a digital resume that highlights my journey, skills, and projects.
+This site showcases my professional background, detailed project explanations, and includes links to deployed versions for easy access.

+Purpose
+This portfolio was designed to:

-I create a portfolio for future job hunting and explore many insightful things from the technology industry.
+Serve as a personal branding tool for future job opportunities.
+Explore and share insights from the ever-evolving technology industry.

-The written code is built by myself; it cannot be implemented by manipulation.
-Deployed, this is to have a proper license and applied for educational purposes only...
+Demonstrate hands-on experience in building web solutions independently.
+Key Features
+Self-Written Code: All code in this project was developed entirely by me, ensuring originality and authenticity.
+Educational Focus: This website is deployed under an educational license, created for learning and showcasing purposes.